chicio/chicio.github.io/_drafts/2019-06-15-google-play-store-publish-pwa.md

 keytool -list -v -keystore <your keystore jks file> -alias <your alias> -storepass <your store psw> -keypass <your key psw>
 ```

-With both pieces of information at hand I was able to generate a web `assetlink.json` statement using the [assetlinks generator](https://developers.google.com/digital-asset-links/tools/generator).
+With both pieces of information at hand I was able to generate a web `assetlink.json` statement using the [asset links generator](https://developers.google.com/digital-asset-links/tools/generator).
 The `assetlink.json` generated must be served from the PWA domain from the URL `<your PWA domain>/.well-known/assetlinks.json`.

 {% include blog-lazy-image.html description="pwa app Digital AssetLink generator"  width="1500" height="888" src="/assets/images/posts/pwa-app-07-assetlink-generator.jpg" %}